The Different Types of Leases

 Just as the name implies, a full service lease covers all – or most – of the operating expenses in a lease.
 Some of the few exceptions are telephone and data expenses.
 Otherwise, the landlord pays taxes, insurance, common area maintenance, interior maintenance, janitorial, utilities and so on.
 As a result, the rent is relatively high.
 These types of leases usually occur in large, multi-tenant office buildings where it is too difficult or cumbersome to divide up the utilities among tenants.
 The advantage to the tenant: one predictable rental payment without bearing any operating risks.
 The potential disadvantage is that the landlord may charge a premium to take on these expenses and risks.
 Many landlords appreciate this type of lease structure, as it gives them total control of the property’s appearance and maintenance.

 In closing, both landlords and tenants must take the time to understand the lease contracts they enter into.
 Likewise, both landlords and tenants stand to realize value by engaging the services of a commercial real estate professional to represent them in a transaction.
-Contact a team member at Harris Morrison Company to discuss how we can advise on leasing a commercial property.
+Contact a team member at New Branch Real Estate Advisors to discuss how we can advise on leasing a commercial property.